Why Every Canadian Should Own at Least 1% of Their Wealth in Bitcoin

 1. Bitcoin Is Scarce by Design

 Only 21 million bitcoin will ever exist.
 No government, central bank, or corporation can change that.
+This scarcity stands in sharp contrast to fiat money, which can be expanded as policy demands.

 2. Inflation Quietly Erodes Savings